Making video games can open a door to life-long creativity and learning.

 Writing a game design document is often the first step to bringing your video game to life.

 If you’re an aspiring game designer, you’ve probably heard about the importance of a Game Design Document (GDD).
 A GDD is like a blueprint for your game.
-It oulines everything from the story to the game mechanics, and can even include your thoughts about art style, game economy, and more.
+It outlines everything from the story to the game mechanics, and can even include your thoughts about art style, game economy, and more.

 In this article, we’ll dive into why a GDD is essential, who writes it and who reads it, the key sections in a GDD, and the steps you can take to get started writing the GDD for your game.